 6. Authenticated UIs assumed to be private

-CVE-2026-25253 in OpenClaw is the canonical version.
-A one-click remote code execution in the OpenClaw Control UI, exploitable against localhost-bound instances by tricking an authenticated user into visiting a crafted page.
+The canonical version is a one-click remote code execution in an agent control UI, exploitable against localhost-bound instances by tricking an authenticated user into visiting a crafted page.
 The gateway did not need to be internet-facing to be compromised.
 The assumption that an authenticated internal UI is safe from browser-based attack was the structural mistake.

 The fix is to design control planes assuming the browser will be attacked.
 The substrate should treat every authenticated request as if it could have originated from a malicious page; CSRF protection, content-security headers, and origin validation are substrate properties, not features.
-Most platforms shipped before 2026 treated this as an application concern; the OpenClaw incident is what made it a substrate one.
+Most platforms shipped before 2026 treated this as an application concern; the 2026 incident pattern made it a substrate one.

 What the substrate has to do to prevent these by default